 The latest data to show the number of electors per ward comes from the 2016 local elections [ref 1].
 This suggests an electorate size of 17695 in the three WBC wards in the Reading East constituency.
 The turnout of WBC as a whole was 80% [ref 1], so we can estimate that 14156 people in these three wards voted in the EU referendum.

-In order for the three WBC wards in Reading East to have overturned the result returned from the RBC wards, fewer than 1864 people (13.2%) from WBC wards would have had to vote to remain in the EU.
+In order for the three WBC wards in Reading East to have overturned the result of the RBC wards, fewer than 1864 people (13.2%) from those three WBC wards would have had to vote to remain in the EU.
 This is a lower rate than that returned by Boston, in Lincolnshire, which returned the lowest remain vote in the country at 24.4%.

 Such a result from Wokingham would also mean that the rest of the borough, outside the Reading East constituency, would have had to vote 64% to remain in order for the overall totals for the borough to add up.
 This would have been one of the highest rates in the country, roughly in line with parts of Scotland.